fakhrirobi/fakhrirobi.github.io/docs/001-Learning to Rank/hotel_ranking.md

 The Data is obtained from [Personalize Expedia Hotel Searches - ICDM 2013 Kaggle Competition](https://www.kaggle.com/c/expedia-personalized-sort)

 So in ml based solution it requires data.
 What type of Information we show.
 Air BnB in their [Article](https://medium.com/airbnb-engineering/machine-learning-powered-search-ranking-of-airbnb-experiences-110b4b1a0789)  can classify the feature as :

   1. Hotels / Listing Feature
   2. User / Personalized Features
   3. Query Features

 Here is the idea :

   1. If we use Hotel Features Only --> it can produce ranking but we cannot expect variation in user level.
 If we compare recommendation of two users.
 Say A and B the recommendation would be the same.
   2. To add more personalization we can add feature that unique to user level
   3. To what extend its unique, if user characteristics does not change then the recommendation would be the same.
 However that is not ideal because user intention may be different at different search session

-We classify the dataset into 3 domain :
-1. Hotels / Listing Feature
-2. User / Personalized Features
-3. Query Features

 ### Listing / Hotel Features

 - It could be feature that describe facility , for example :

     - Number of rooms available between dates
     - Price
     - Location
     - etc

 - For now there are lot of companies using embeddings to express the feature of an entity

 - Usually embeddings are resulted from pretrained model (neural nets for example)